Ichiro Suzuki: Endorsements

-Over the course of his career, Ichiro has endorsed numerous Japanese brands, although he was more reluctant to enter endorsement deals with American companies.
-According to Forbes, at one point in his career, Ichiro earned roughly $7 million annually from endorsements, most of which came from Japanese companies.
+Over the course of his career, Suzuki has endorsed numerous Japanese brands, although he was more reluctant to enter endorsement deals with American companies.
+According to Forbes, at one point in his career, Suzuki earned roughly $7 million annually from endorsements, most of which came from Japanese companies.

 He was the face of Kirin Brewery, a Japanese beer brand.
 He has endorsed Japanese brands such as sporting goods company Mizuno Corporation, Nikko Cordial, NTT Communications, Asics, JXTG Nippon Oil & Energy.
-Ichiro also endorsed and Yunker energy drink on behalf of Sato Pharmaceutical and Oakley sunglasses.
+Suzuki also endorsed Yunker energy drink on behalf of Sato Pharmaceutical and Oakley sunglasses.

-As of 2001, Ichiro had deals with the US golfwear company Cutter & Buck, Upper Deck trading card company, and sporting goods company Majestic Athletic.
+In 2001, Suzuki had deals with the Cutter & Buck, Upper Deck trading cards, and sporting goods company Majestic Athletic.